Getting around when you return to Ireland

 - Have an Irish learner permit

-Download this guide to Reduced Essential Driver Training Programme (EDT) for Full Foreign Licence Holders (.pdf) for information on how to apply.
+You can also apply to be exempted from the usual 6 month waiting period before first time learner permit holders can sit a driving test.
+Download this guide to Reduced Essential Driver Training Programme (EDT) for Full Foreign Licence Holders (pdf) for information on the reduced EDT programme.

 Motor Insurance, National Car Test (NCT) and Tax

-Vehicles must be insured and taxed before they can be driven in Ireland.
+You must insure and tax your vehicle before you can drive in Ireland.
 Most cars that are 4 years or older, must also have a valid National Car Test (NCT).

-Hiring a car in Ireland can be a great way to travel around this or another country without having to invest in permanent ownership.
-This document contains useful advice on renting a car in Ireland.
+Renting a car in Ireland can be a useful way to travel without having to invest in permanent ownership.

 Importing a vehicle

-To import a car or any other type of vehicle to Ireland, you will need to fulfil certain legal requirements.
-Read more about importing a car to Ireland in our document.
-You can also read our information on buying a new or used car in Ireland.
+To import a car or any other type of vehicle to Ireland, you will need to meet certain legal requirements.

-Cycling continues to grow in popularity in Ireland as an affordable, healthy and environmentally-friendly mode of transport.
-Read our document on cycling for more information.
+Cycling is an affordable, healthy and environmentally-friendly mode of transport.

-Since 2009, a tax break is available to employees who buy new bikes and equipment under the Cycle to Work Scheme.
-Furthermore, several new bike sharing schemes have launched in recent years, enabling people to combine public transport with bike hire as they commute.
+A tax break is available to employees who buy new bikes and equipment under the Bike to Work Scheme.
+You can also use bike sharing schemes to combine public transport with bike hire when you commute to work.